UffizziCloud/docs/docs/guides/integrate-with-ci.md

 ### GitLab CI

-Uffizzi publishes an [environment action](https://gitlab.com/uffizzi/environment-action/-/blob/main/environment.gitlab-ci.yml) that can be used to create, update, and delete ephemeral environments given a compose file.
+Uffizzi publishes an [environment action](https://gitlab.com/uffizzi/environment-action/-/blob/main/environment.gitlab-ci.yml) that can be used to create, update, and delete ephemeral environments given a rendered compose file.
 This action will spin up the Uffizzi CLI on a GitLab runner, which then opens a connection to the Uffizzi platform.
 Be sure to `include` this environment action in your `gitlab-ci.yml` as shown above:

 ```
 include: "https://gitlab.com/uffizzi/environment-action/raw/main/environment.gitlab-ci.yml"